fartwhif/GammaCopy/README.md

 # GammaCopy

-Reconstitute directory structure and files by use of a metadata cache and templates.
+Reconstitute directory structure and files by use of a metadata cache and templates (sometimes called layouts).
+Highly optimized caching system, interruptable, with deep iso and archive traversal.

+Template files allow one to share/archive file organization and identities by use of hashes.
+Templates work well for preserving metadata, which can be used to reconstitute file/folder structures.
+Templates provide a way to comment on, specify hierarchy of, and identify data.

+GammaCopy currently supports only [SourceMaterial DataBase (or SMDB)](https://github.com/frederic-mahe/Hardware-Target-Game-Database) templates.

 License is Apache 2.0 because of [Crc32.cs](https://github.com/damieng/DamienGKit/blob/master/CSharp/DamienG.Library/Security/Cryptography/Crc32.cs)

-Template files allow one to share/archive file organization and identities by use of cryptographic hashes.
-Templates work well for preserving metadata, which can be used to reconstitute file/folder structures.
-Templates provide a way to comment on and preserve the hierarchy of sequences of bytes.

-GammaCopy currently supports only template files of the [SMDB](https://github.com/SmokeMonsterPacks/EverDrive-Packs-Lists-Database) format.
-Plans include adding support for additional template formats.

 ***
 ## Disclaimer
 **You are responsible for your own actions.** If you mess something up or loose data while using this software, it's your fault, and your fault only.

-- *I am in no way affiliated with SmokeMonster, nor is this project endorsed by SmokeMonster.*
+- *I am in no way affiliated with, nor is this project endorsed by [SmokeMonsterPacks](https://github.com/SmokeMonsterPacks) or SmokeMonster.*

 ***